- RUDDER AND AILERONS—NEUTRAL

 - RUDDER—ABRUPTLY APPLY FULL RUDDER OPPOSITE SPIN DIRECTION (OPPOSITE TURN NEEDLE) AND HOLD

 - STICK—ABRUPTLY FULL FORWARD ONE TURN AFTER APPLYING RUDDER

 - CONTROLS—NEUTRAL AFTER SPINNING STOPS AND RECOVER FROM DIVE

 That, if you don’t recognize it, is the boldface spin recovery procedure for the T-37.
 Student pilots could recite it in their sleep.
-Instructors had it imbedded in their DNA.
+Instructors had it embedded in their DNA.
 I have over 1,000 hours in the Tweet and am seriously considering having it engraved on my headstone.